 No, ALA doesn't have the resources to purchase, house, ship, and track equipment.
 If your library doesn't have any consoles, we encourage you to work with local retailers to donate, rent, or provide equipment for the day.
 Alternatively, you may be able to work with local teens (especially if you have a teen advisory group) or staff and ask them to bring in their equipment.
 You can also offer open game play on your library's computers, although that wouldn't be part of the tournaments.

-- Does it cost anything to participate in the video game tournaments?
+- Does it cost anything to participate?

 Participation in our video game tournaments is free, although you'll need to provide equipment that can connect to the internet.